fmerg/vsslib/README.md

 ```

 This yields the public counterpart of the original secret only if
-the number of provided shares is at least equal to threshold.
+the number of provided shares is at least equal to the threshold `t`.
 In order to ensure that the operation completes only if at least `t` shares are
 provided, make sure to pass the threshold parameter explicitly.